 A bit about me!

 Hi!
 My name is Madison Gough, although most people call me some sort of nickname (the most common is Maddy, but I’ve also gotten Maddy G, MG, Mads, Gough, etc.).
-I am an actor, singer, and director currently based in Washington, DC and North Jersey.
+I am an actor, singer, and director currently based in the DMV and NYC areas.

 I am originally from West Orange, NJ, where in 2016 you probably could have found me rehearsing for the children’s theatre production of Camp Rock, hiking the local fairy trail, or hugging one of my cats.*